wendahere/JAWS/allen.md

 ### Mechanical Calculation
 Using the knowledge gained from week 3, I calculated the required torque of our tracker vehicle in order to determine if the provided motors were able to output the torque required.

-Furthermore taking into consideration of other factors such as human walking speed.
+Furthermore taking into consideration of other factors such as human walking speed, dynamic friction of ice, and many other factors, I calculated wheel torque of our vehicle.
+And I am proud to say that our vehicle in the most perfect condition, will be able to traverse on ice without any issues.
+[Link here]() for the mechanical calculations.

-## Week 18 (10/2/20 - 16/2/20):
-### Testing and Assembly

 ## Week 19 (17/2/20 - 23/2/20):
 ### Final Assembly
+This week is our last week which we will be doing our project.
+So we were doing our final touches to the vehicle.

+!

+Here is the final assembly of our track vehicle.

 ### Presentation

+[Link]() to our presentation slides.